RomainFallet/home-mailserver/README.md

-# (Re)Take control of your mails with Mailinabox on Raspberry Pie 4
+# (Re)Take control of your mails with Mailinabox on a Raspberry Pie 4

 ## Installation guide